094459/newsletter-oss-projects/README.md

 ### AI & ML

+**amazon-bedrock-client-for-mac**

+[amazon-bedrock-client-for-mac](https://aws-oss.beachgeek.co.uk/3um) this repo provides the code for the Amazon Bedrock Client for Mac is a macOS demo application built with SwiftUI.
+It serves as a client interface for AWS Bedrock, allowing users to interact with AWS Bedrock models.(#196)

 **amazon-bedrock-serverless-prompt-chaining**

 [amazon-bedrock-serverless-prompt-chaining](https://aws-oss.beachgeek.co.uk/3jy) this repository provides examples of using AWS Step Functions and Amazon Bedrock to build complex, serverless, and highly scalable generative AI applications with prompt chaining. (#184)